-The fund will be administered by the Dean of Students Office and the Emergency Relief Cooordinator.
-Students can apply for one grant in an academic year.
+The fund will be administered by the Dean of Students Office and the Emergency Relief Coordinator.
+Students can apply for one grant in a calendar year.
 Applications can only be made during the fall or spring semester.
 At least one in-person meeting with the student is required as part of the application process.

 Back to Top